OTRF/ThreatHunter-Playbook/_sources/pre-hunt/data_modeling.md

 Understanding events at this level allows you to map data relationships to specific event logs and expedite the development of analytics.

 ### Document Relationships
 Once you identify those relationships, start documenting them in a way that it is easy for others to read.
-One perfect example is [this document](https://docs.google.com/spreadsheets/d/1ow7YRDEDJs67kcKMZZ66_5z1ipJry9QrsDQkjQvizJM/edit?usp=sharing) developed in the [OSSEM project](https://github.com/OTRF/OSSEM) that shows relationships identified on several Windows event logs.
+One perfect example is [this document](https://github.com/OTRF/OSSEM-DM/blob/main/use-cases/mitre_attack/attack_events_mapping.csv) developed in the [OSSEM Detection Model project](https://github.com/OTRF/OSSEM-DM) that shows relationships identified on several Windows event logs.

 ![](../images/DATA_MODELING_TABLE.png)